datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 Assuming `FUN_0000_df55` is something like `puts` (notice the `0xd99` argument).

-Lastly `0x1980 = 1;` looks like a flag.
+Lastly, `0x1980 = 1;` looks like a flag.

-From the disassembly header there an XREF:
+From the disassembly header, there's an XREF:

 ![](png/trustedass.png)